Flying with Vapes: TSA Rules and Packing Guide

 It's midnight before your flight, and you just realized you have no idea if your vape will make it through airport security.

-Your vape must go in your carry-on bag, never checked luggage, because TSA cares far more about the battery catching fire than what's inside your cartridge.
+Your vape must go in your carry-on bag, not checked luggage, because the TSA cares far more about the battery catching fire than what's inside your cartridge.

-This guide reveals exactly what triggers extra screening at checkpoints and how to pack your device using items you already have at home in five minutes.
+This guide covers exactly what triggers extra screening at checkpoints and how to pack your device in five minutes using items you already have at home.

-The rules feel complicated because two completely different enforcement systems overlap at the security checkpoint — one focused on aviation safety, the other on substance control.
+The rules feel complicated because two completely different enforcement systems overlap at the security checkpoint.
+One is focused on aviation safety; the other is focused on substance control.

 TSA Rules for Vapes and Why Carry-On Only Matters